MislavJaksic/Knowledge-Repository/Technology/DevOps/Dataflow/NiFi/Docs/General/Overview/README.md

 ### NiFi Architecture

 Components:
-* Web Server: hosst NiFi’s HTTP-based command and control API
+* Web Server: hosst NiFi's HTTP-based command and control API
 * Flow Controller: provides threads for extensions to run on, and manages the schedule of when extensions receive resources to execute
 * Extensions: operate and execute within the JVM
 * FlowFile Repository: keeps track of the state of each FlowFile; default approach is a persistent Write-Ahead Log